michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

 ## Connection to Georgia Tech Project

 At Georgia Tech I took a course on [Internet Research](https://omscs.gatech.edu/cs-8803-o23-modern-internet-research-methods), which focused on monitoring the internet from both a content and technical perspective, including hosting information.
-Our project centered on tracking the spread of misinformation.
+The project centered on tracking the spread of misinformation.
 I really enjoyed it, we built a tool to track stories by topic and then used predictive ML to analyze hosting attributes, looking for patterns that could help identify malicious actors.

 During my time at GT, most courses considered AI coding tools to be cheating.
 I think people not in the computer science world might be surprised that a CS degree is equal parts math and there is a lot that does not directly translate to actual software engineering.
-In the program I learned a **lot** about the math of machine learning / neural networks & research but actually very little about how to use the new AI coding tools that are coming out.
+In the program I learned a **lot** about the math of machine learning / neural networks but actually very little about how to use the new AI coding tools that are coming out.
 So for me, I had this political news aggregator idea & I wanted to learn about coding with AI, there was a free student license for Cursor, the stars seemed to align so I went for it on the idea.

 ---